 - In a large bowl, mix together all the ingredients well.

 - Fry the meatballs in the skillet, a few at a time, turning them around so that they fully brown on all sides about 7 minutes.
-Repeat with all meatballs.
+Transfer onto a plate and repeat with all meatballs.